 Add lower ABV wines (12% or 13% max), spritzes and spirit-free cocktails into your drinks rotation.
-If you’re having trouble maintaining alcohol limits, says Cassetty, it may help to avoid activities that involve drinking (including mocktails, which mimic drinking), and focus on self-care strategies, like meditation or a hobby, instead.
+If you’re having trouble maintaining alcohol limits, said Cassetty, it may help to avoid activities that involve drinking (including mocktails, which mimic drinking), and focus on self-care strategies, like meditation or a hobby, instead.

 4. Be careful about relaxing your own rules

-“Increased use tends to begin with relaxing the typical ‘rules’ around alcohol,” says McClary.
+“Increased use tends to begin with relaxing the typical ‘rules’ around alcohol,” said McClary.
 “The challenge is to be mindful of what the usual rules would’ve been, and to try to stick with them.”
 If you typically have a glass of wine with dinner, it makes sense to stick with that — don’t go for a second glass.
 Similarly, she says, “if you never would’ve previously considered drinking before 5 p.m., don't start now.”

 5. Adjust your focus

-Even if the cocktail you made is a masterpiece, the real focus of the evening, says McClary, should be on the people who are there with you and the personal connections you’re making.
+Even if the cocktail you made is a masterpiece, the real focus of the evening, said McClary, should be on the people who are there with you and the personal connections you’re making.
 There are many downsides to the way the pandemic is affecting our lives.
 One upside, she says, is more time to reconnect with family and friends, whether remotely or in person.
 “We’ll all benefit from connecting with others.”